 In other words, when surgery scars heal, the residual arm scar is less of a worry than constantly feeling self-conscious about ‘bingo wings’ or sagging arm skin or folds of skin around the belly, thighs, breast, hips or upper back.

 Recently there has been an increasing popularity of using silicone strips to help scars from cosmetic surgery heal better.
-While they cost more, their price is only a very small portion of your surgery costs – and they can really help.
+While they cost more, their price is only a very small portion of your surgery costs.

 Do Silicone Strips really work to help heal scars?

-What can be done to help scars heal better to become less visible (less noticeable) over time?
+What can be done to help scars become less visible over time?

 First, what causes scars?